larsen/wireworld/README.md

 - `SPACE` toggles pause.

-When the simulation is paused, there are other commands available:
+- `=` - zoom in

+- `-` - zoom out

+- `0` - reset cell size

 - `s` - the simulation is advanced one step

 - `left mouse click` - inserts the current element on the grid (current element is written in the upper-left corner of the window

+When the simulation is paused, there are other commands available:

 - `c` - sets current element to conductor